xster/flutter-wiki/Running-Flutter-Driver-tests-with-Web.md

 * Use `--local-engine=host_debug_unopt` for running tests with a local engine.
 * Use `--release` or `--profile` mode for running the tests.
 Debug mode will be supported soon.
 * Change the `--webport` as needed, don't forget to change remote debugging settings for Android Chrome.
-* Use `--no-android-emulator` for using Android in with real devices.
+* Use `--no-android-emulator` for using Android with real devices.

 ## Web Installers Repo